Mahdi-Razi-Gandomani/camScanner/README.md

 ```bash
 python3 camScanner.py
 ```

----

-## Results

-After running the script, you should see two images:
+3. After running the script, you should see two images side by side.

-- **Original Image**: The input image with the detected document contour highlighted in green.
+  - The input image with the detected document contour highlighted in green.
-- **Processed Image**: The warped, perspective-corrected, and thresholded output.
+  - The warped, perspective-corrected, and thresholded output.